 I have already told you where to find apartments for rent from locals for cheaper prices (in case you missed it, the article is here), but now I’ve decided to go through the offers myself and show you how far your money could go in this Romania.

-It also shows just how much the cost of living in Romania has increased: I initially published this article in March 2015 and offers similar to the ones I found can no longer be found.
-You will have to pay a lot more today than you had to back then.
+It also shows just how much the cost of living in Romania has increased: I initially published this article in March 2015, then updated it in 2020 and already offers similar to the ones I found are no longer available.

 Romania apartment rentals – examples and prices